mutuiris/cxg-vscode/README.md

 ## How It Works

 ### 1. Code Interception
-When you copy code to share with an AI assistant, ContextGuard automatically intercepts and analyzes it.
+When you copy code to share with an AI assistant, cxg automatically intercepts and analyzes it.

 ### 2. Intelligent Analysis
 ContextGuard analyzes the code through multiple detection layers: